ghoneycutt/puppet-module-rsyslog/README.md

 rsyslog_conf_version
 --------------------
 Format version of rsyslog.conf file format.
-Supported are version 2 (clients only) and 3.
+Supported are version 2 (clients only), 3, 4 and 5.
 'USE_DEFAULTS' will choose the version based on the installed package version.
-Valid values are '2' '3' and 'USE_DEFAULTS'.

 - *Default*: 'USE_DEFAULTS'